-This guide assumes two things:
+This guide assumes these things:

-- 1. That you are using Ubuntu Linux 18.04.
-If you are not using Ubuntu 18.04, please adjust the instructions to suit your distribution or operating system. - 2.
-That your ownCloud installation is configured using a VirtualHost (vhost) configuration instead of being configured in the main Apache configuration, and - 3.
+- 1. That you are using Ubuntu.

+If you are not using Ubuntu, please adjust the instructions to suit your distribution or operating system. - 2.
+That your ownCloud installation is configured using a VirtualHost (vhost) configuration instead of being configured in the main Apache configuration. - 3.
 That the vhost configuration file is stored under /etc/apache2/sites-available/.
 Not all distributions use this location, however.
-Please refer to your distribution's Apache documentation, to know where to store yours.
+Refer to your distribution's Apache documentation, to know where to store yours.